Intrinsic measurement errors for the speed of light in vacuum: Quantum parameter estimation

-{\em Quantum parameter estimation.} Any {\em direct} measurement of the speed of light has to use a light signal.
-Indirect measurements, e.g.~through measuring the fine-structure constant, the electron charge and Planck's constant, may need no light but do not reflect the definition of $c$ as a speed and need an elaborate theoretical framework for their interpretation.
 Any light signal can be decomposed in modes of the electromagnetic (e.m.)~field which are the fundamental dynamical objects in quantum optics.
 Q-pet shows that with $m$ modes the sensitivity can be improved at most by a factor $1/m$ \cite{giovannetti_quantum_2006}.
-Below we find that with at most $n$ photons in a single mode the best sensitivity scales as $\propto 1/n$; one can thus achieve for given maximum photon number $nm$ the same sensitivity scaling as $\propto 1/(nm)$ as with $m$ modes.
+Below we find that with at most $n$ photons in a single mode the best sensitivity scales as $\propto 1/n$; one can thus achieve for given maximum photon number $nm$ the same sensitivity scaling as $\propto 1/(nm)$ as with $m$ modes (for a strict proof see Appendix \ref{singlemode}).
 In \cite{giovannetti_quantum-enhanced_2001} the problems of positioning and clock synchronization were analyzed.
 They were reduced to measuring a travel time of a light pulse with constant $c$, which is closely related to measuring $c$ for a known propagation distance.
 Also there it was shown that the best uncertainty in the arrival time of the pulse for a squeezed m-mode state scales as $1/(nm)$.
 Furthermore, using the Margolus-Levitin quantum speed limit theorem, it was argued in \cite{giovannetti_quantum-enhanced_2001} that this is the optimal scaling possible for any state.
 The scaling $\propto 1/\bar{n}$ for large average photon number $\bar{n}$ was also obtained for phase estimation with two-mode squeezed light in \cite{anisimov_quantum_2010}.
 As for relativistic effects, if we are interested in knowing $c$ in a given space-time region, they cannot be diluted by using several modes in parallel in different space-regions or sequentially.
 We can thus restrict ourselves to studying a single mode.
 For concreteness, we consider a cubic cavity with edges of length $L$, and perfectly reflecting walls or symmetric boundary conditions.

 Maxwell's equations in vacuum with appropriate boundary conditions impose quantized modes with wave vectors $\bk$ that are independent of $c$, whereas the frequency $\omega=c|\bk|$.
 Obtaining the best possible precision of $c$ is thus equivalent to the optimal frequency measurement of a harmonic oscillator, for which the quantum Cram\'er-Rao bound was calculated in \cite{Braun11.2}.
 The smallest $\delta \omega/\omega$, and hence smallest $\delta c/c$ for fixed maximum excitation $2n$ and for $\tau=\omega t\gg 1$, is achieved with the optimal state $|\psi_{\rm opt}\rangle=(|0\rangle+|2n\rangle)/\sqrt{2}$.
 In a single measurement, it leads to a minimal $c$-uncertainty